pulumi/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/encapsulation/index.md

     )
 ```

-But that JSON list of the policy is an object, too, that we can tuck away,
+But that JSON blob of the policy is also an object which we can encapsulate,
 making our storage object class more usable outside of this specific context.
 Let's imagine we have a referenceable list of common access policies, perhaps
 a simple key:value store.
 In the store, keys are strings that are names of